Tattoooing for Mastectomy Patients

 At this time I am unable to accept insurance as payment personally.

-If you would like to use your insurance to pay for your tattooing - you must contact one of the doctor's offices to book.
+If you would like to use your insurance to pay for your tattooing - you may contact one of the facilities listed below as they have practitcioners available who can accept insurance as payment.

 If your insurance will not cover all of your tattooing appointment or you have a high deductible plan that you are still paying on - you may book with me at the shop and pay out of pocket.